KanzaTahreem/Webpack/README.md

 # Webpack Template

-> Build a simple yet powerful webpack boilerplate.
+> Created a simple yet powerful webpack boilerplate, which users can use as a starting point for the webpack based projects.
 Webpack is a static module bundler for modern JavaScript applications.
 It is intelligent enough to build all app dependencies based on file imports.

 ## Built With